Bing Crosby's Merrie Olde Christmas

 Bing Crosby's Merrie Olde Christmas is a 1977 Christmas television special starring Bing Crosby and his family with special guests Twiggy, David Bowie, Ron Moody, Stanley Baxter and Trinity Boys Choir.
 It includes a duet by the unusual pairing of Crosby and Bowie on "Peace on Earth/Little Drummer Boy".

-It was Crosby's final Christmas special.
-Crosby died during principal photography.
+It was Crosby's final Christmas special, aired posthumously following his death in October 1977.
 The special was introduced by his widow Kathryn Crosby and was broadcast in the United States on CBS on November 30, 1977, and in the United Kingdom on ITV on December 24, 1977.